Prunella Scales: Later years

 On 16 November 2007, Scales appeared in Children in Need, reprising her role as Sybil Fawlty, the new manager who wants to take over Hotel Babylon.
-John Cleese said in an interview that the role of Sybil Fawlty was originally offered to Bridget Turner, who turned down the part.

 Scales appeared in the audio play The Youth of Old Age, produced in 2008 by the Wireless Theatre Company, and available to download free of charge on their website.
 In 2008, she appeared in Agatha Christie's Miss Marple "A Pocket Full of Rye".

 Scales appeared in a production of Carrie's War, the Nina Bawden novel, at the West End Apollo Theatre in 2009.
 The run was successful despite middling reviews.
 However, Ben Bradley, writing for The New York Times Arts & Beats, stated that Scales was the most memorable thing about the show, "[playing] a rich, Miss Havisham-like eccentric, who trails through her house in evening gowns".

 Scales starred in the 2011 British live-action 3D family comedy film Horrid Henry: The Movie as the titular character's Great Aunt Greta.
 She appeared in a short audio story, Dandruff Hits the Turtleneck, written by John Mayfield, and available for download.
 Scales starred in a short film called "Stranger Danger" alongside Roderick Cowie in 2012.
 In 2013 she made a guest appearance in the popular BBC radio comedy Cabin Pressure as Wendy Crieff, the mother of Captain Martin Crieff.

 Scales and her husband, the actor Timothy West, travelled together on narrowboats for the documentary series Great Canal Journeys.

 Actor Samuel West, the son of Scales and Timothy West, played Siegfried Farnon in the 2020 remake of the veterinary drama series All Creatures Great and Small.